-Yes. we accept guest posts from individual contributors that fit in nicely with the areas we cover.
-We don’t pay freelancers, but we’re willing to republish blog posts or articles that you retain the rights to.
-You can add the link to your original articles.
+Yes. we accept guest posts from individual scientific researchers that fit in nicely with the areas we cover.

 Interesting and enlightening science news and discoveries, and helpful advice and analysis.
 To get the single best piece of advice, please read the site.
 Get a feel for the types of stories we publish.

 Send an email to firstname.lastname@example.org with the name of the contributor as well as his/her credentials.
-You can include links to relevant writing samples.
 Indicate which category you think it belongs to.
 You will definitely hear back if we’re interested.

 What else should I know?

-We will typically give your piece our own headline so that it fits Knowridge Science Report style.
-You are encouraged to provide a photo (640*427) along with your article.
+We will typically give your piece our own headline so that it fits the Knowridge Science Report style.
+You are encouraged to provide a photo (at least 800*534) along with your article.